 What happens is that Black trans people are erased and made invisible in society, but then we actually disappear in our deaths.

 Kei Williams, a founding member of the Black Lives Matter global network and a national organizer at the Marsha P. Johnson Institute, in an interview with The Lily.

 Last summer, the “Brooklyn Liberation” march for Black trans lives rallied over 15,000 people in the streets of New York City to celebrate Black trans lives, commemorate those who have been lost, and rally for trans liberation – an unprecedented turnout (NYTimes).
 The second march was held again yesterday.
 Thanks to the tireless efforts of community organizers and activists, the fight for trans liberation will not be ignored.
-Together, we can all ensure that their liberation is center in our efforts for racial and LGBTQ+ rights.
+Together, we can all ensure that their liberation is centered in our racial and LGBTQ+ rights efforts.

 Since the beginning of 2021, at least 28 transgender or gender non-conforming people fatally shot or killed by other violent means (Human Rights Campaign).

 Since January 2021, over 100 anti-transgender bills have been introduced in state legislation, surpassing the record amount from all of 2020 (HRC).

 The movement for racial equity and LGBTQ+ rights are closely intertwined.